 Any dividend distribution must be proposed by the Board of Directors and approved by the Annual Shareholders' Meeting.
-At the Shareholders' Meeting on 19 April 2017, the shareholders decided to forego a distribution of earnings.
-The Board of Directors proposes to distribute CHF 0.70 per share (totaling CHF 2 031 464.40) to shareholders out of tax-free capital contribution reserves from the available earnings as per 31.12.2017.
+At the Shareholders' Meeting on 19 April 2018, the shareholders decided to allocate CHF 2 031 464 from the capital contribution reserves to the free reserves and to distribute CHF 0.70 per share (totalling CHF 2 031 464.40) to the shareholders out of the free reserves.
+At the Annual Shareholders' Meeting on 16 April 2019, the Board of Directors will propose a withholding tax-free distribution of CHF 1.00 per share from the capital contribution reserves.
+The proposal comprises an allocation of CHF 2 899 092 from the capital contribution reserves.